Jaeger624/msfs-parking-brake-toggle/README.md

 # Usage

 Download the latest release version from this repository and unpack it.
 Then run the program by launching ```main.exe```, which sets the parking brake.
+Before that, make sure that your MSFS2020 is running and FSUIPC has been started before.

 # Contributions